WJBQ

 WJBQ (97.9 FM; Q97 dot 9) is a commercial radio station in Portland, Maine.
 It is owned by Townsquare Media and it airs a top 40 (CHR) format.
 The studios and offices are at One City Center in Downtown Portland.

 WJBQ has an effective radiated power (ERP) of 16,000 watts as a Class B station.
 Its transmitter is on Eagles Nest Road in Gray, Maine, near the Maine Turnpike.
 The signal can be heard throughout Southwestern Maine, into portions of adjacent New Hampshire, and occasionally in the Canadian province of Nova Scotia.

 History

 WLOB-FM and WDCS history

-In June 1960, the station signed on as WLOB-FM, simulcast with co-owned 1310 WLOB.
-Over time, WLOB-AM-FM became Portland's highest-rated Top 40 radio stations, although in those days, few people had FM radios and most were listening to 1310 WLOB.
+In June 1960, the station signed on as WLOB-FM, simulcast with co-owned WLOB (1310 AM).
+Over time, WLOB-AM-FM became Portland's highest-rated Top 40 radio stations, although in those days, few people had FM radios and most were listening to WLOB AM.
 WLOB-AM-FM were sold to Portland Broadcasting Corporation on March 3, 1965.
-The AM and FM simulcast ended on March 1, 1971 when the two stations were acquired by separate companies.
+The AM and FM simulcast ended on March 1, 1971, when the two stations were acquired by separate companies.

 WLOB (AM) went to Aurovideo Incorporated while still maintaining a Top 40 format.
 Meanwhile, WLOB-FM went to Dirigo Communications Incorporation, changing its call sign to WDCS-FM and switching to a classical music format.
 The commercial classical station on 97.9 FM lasted nine years.